azucker99/NLPDemo/README.md

 2. Select the azucker99/NLPDemo repository

-3. Select the main branch, if you are prompted to select a branch
+3. Select the appropriate branch (main, or dev during the development branch)

 4. Open nlp_demo.ipynb

+5. Run this command in the first cell: `!git clone https://github.com/azucker99/NLPDemo.git` - during the development branch, run `!git clone -b dev https://github.com/azucker99/NLPDemo.git`

-5. Click the folder icon on the left of the screen, and now you should see entire repo available for use along with the notebook.
-The first notebook commands will pull the remaining files from the repository, like the text inputs that will be processed.
+6. Click the folder icon on the left of the screen, and now you should see entire repo available for use

 ## Challenges